Nurse Staffing under Absenteeism: A Distributionally Robust Optimization Approach: Proof of Lemma

 We note that the constraint matrix of the above formulation is totally unimodular (TU), and so the conclusion follows.
-To see the TU property, we multiply each of the constraints \eqref{apx-sns-sub-con-pool} by $-1$ on both sides and recast the constraint matrix of \eqref{apx-sns-sub-con-demand}--\eqref{apx-sns-sub-con-pool} in the following form:
+To see the TU property, we consider the following constraint matrix:

 It follows that (a) each entry of this matrix is $-1$, $0$, or $1$, (b) this matrix has at most two nonzero entries in each column, and (c) the entries sum up to be zero for any column containing two nonzero entries.
 Hence, the constraint matrix is TU based on Proposition 2.6 in~\cite{nemhauser1999integer}.
 The conclusion follows because $\tilde{d}_j - \tilde{w}_j$ and $-\tilde{y}_i$ are integers for all $j \in [J]$ and for all $i \in [I]$, respectively.